-Border Winter Awful-Carolina Boys Won't Be Home for Christmas Hol-
+Border Summer Is Bad.
+Internal and International Border Winter Awful-Carolina Boys Won't Be Home for Christmas Holidays and Won't Beg Anybody

-Anybody

 (Special to The Free Press) El Paso, Texas, Dec.
-9.-This is the finest climate in the world that we have around Fort Bliss.
+9 .- This is the finest climate in the world that we have around Fort Bliss.
 The natives say so.
 We don't believe it.
 Honest, it's been colder here in November and December than it ever gets in Carolina in January.
 One soldier the other day suggested that they bundle up what they're giving us here and sell it to the Chicago cold storage people.
 We will never, never again knock a delicious border summer, with an average temperature of 110, as long as we live.

 We want to go back to the States.
 Nearly all hands down here do.
-But few so hadly as our Northern cousins from Pennsylvania.
+But few so badly as our Northern cousins from Pennsylvania.
 They did have demonstrations a few days ago.
 They howled and yelled: "We want to go home; we want to go home; we wanta, want-a, want-a go home-home!"
 It was amusing.
 No North Carolinian would dare anything like it.
 The discipline is a little different.
 Now, here we've been out just as long as they.
 True, they were here first, but we were sweating and struggling back at Camp Glenn all the time.
 We are willing to go home any old day, but now, we're not going to keep folks up all night about it.
 A stray note found its way over into one of the Pennsy regiments.
 "We're going to send you all bottles and condensed milk for Christmas.
+Get the department to let your mothers come fix it up for you."

-Get the departup for you.V They have one bear over there.
+They have one bear over there.
 It was a perfectly good bear.
 But we cannot prove proprietorship.
 There are lots of bears like it.
 But we are going to get even.
-One morning that shoes gone.
-We can't well take their shirts; they sleep in them.
+One morning that bunch will wake up and find their shirts; they sleep in them.
 I forgot in my last to mention the football game.
 It was interesting.
 Just as nice a game as you could wish to see until a Pennsy doughboy said the forbidden thing in the direction of a Tarheel opponent.
-After the mixup and the separation of the elevens all hands went back to their quarters.
-The next two days were spent in explaining to visiting Philadelphians and Pittsburghers that "we don't have those things in North Carolina.
-The North Carolina eleven so fa: has cleaned up the local corps, and i claiming the championship of the army, Philippines, Hawaii and all other divisions included.
+After the mixup and the separation of the elevens all hands went back to their quarters The next two days were spent in explaining to visiting Philadelphians and Pittsburghers that "we don't have those things in North Carolina.
+The North Carolina eleven so fa has cleaned up the local corps, and i claiming the championship of the army, Philippines, Hawaii and all other divisions included.